visit-dav/visit/src/doc/java_client/index.rst

    All arguments *before* the name of the Java program to run are arguments to ``java``.

-   All arguments *after* the name of the Java program to run are arguments to the program.
+   All arguments *after* the name of the Java program to run are arguments to the program, or to VisIt_.
+   Any arguments not consumed by the Java program are forwarded to VisIt_.

    In client/server scenarios, if the above command line does not work or if the viewer seems to stall when connecting to the remote computer, try adding the ``-nopty`` argument to make VisIt_ prompt for passwords in the console from which Java was run.
    This should rarely be necessary.